Scott Speed: Early years

-Scott Speed was born in Manteca, California and graduated from East Union High School in 2001.
-Speed's career started at the age of 10 in karting, his stint there lasting from 1993 until 2001, winning the SKUSA Super Pro Title for JM Racing driving a Tony Kart Swedetech Honda in 2000 2 IKF Grand Nationals driving a 6-year-old kart, and 3 IKF regional titles.
+Speed was born in Manteca, California and graduated from East Union High School in 2001.
+Speed's career started at the age of ten in karting, his stint there lasting from 1993 until 2001, winning the SKUSA Super Pro Title for JM Racing driving a Tony Kart Swedetech Honda in 2000, two IKF Grand Nationals driving a six-year-old kart, and three IKF regional titles.
 He also won the 2002 Rock Island GP in 125cc Shifter Karts.
 He moved up to the Formula series in 2001, competing in US Formula Russell and becoming champion.
 He drove in both the Formula Dodge National Championship and Star Mazda in 2002, finishing third and eighth respectively.

 In 2003, Speed drove for Alan Docking Racing in the British Formula Three Championship after winning the Red Bull Driver Search programme.
-During that year he fell ill with ulcerative colitis, a form of inflammatory bowel disease, and was forced to return to the United States for treatment.
+During that year, he fell ill with ulcerative colitis, a form of inflammatory bowel disease, and was forced to return to the United States for treatment.

 After returning in 2004, Speed won two championship titles, with him first winning the Formula Renault 2000 Eurocup and later the Formula Renault 2000 Germany, despite his worsening colitis.
 His performances resulted in a drive in the inaugural season of GP2 Series for 2005, as number two at iSport International, to Can Artam.
 Speed was later promoted to the first driver for the team, as he collected five podiums and twelve top-five finishes in 24 races.
 He ended the season third place in the drivers' championship standings behind Nico Rosberg and Heikki Kovalainen.

 At the end of 2005, Speed drove the first three races of the new A1 Grand Prix series for A1 Team USA, achieving a best result of fourth in the Portugal feature race.